How to Become a Police Officer in Oregon

 - Not having used marijuana within the past year, nor having any history of more serious drug use or involvement

-The starting salary for Portland police officers is $64,409 per year.2 For more information about the PPB, please check out our How to Become a Police Officer in Portland comprehensive guide.
+The starting salary for Portland police officers is $64,409 per year.2 For more on the PPB, read our comprehensive guide to police careers in Portland.

 As the second-largest city in Oregon, Eugene has a large police force that is always looking for good candidates to join the team.
 To be considered, new recruits need to apply with the Eugene Police Department (EPD) and pass the rigorous screening process.
 The EPD requires that candidates meet state minimums.
 Candidates must also:

 - Have at least three years of post-secondary education and/or experience, such as three years of college study, or three years of working with the public, or some combination thereof